After deadly failures of GPS monitoring, Louisiana is setting tighter rules, tougher oversight

-After several high-profile incidents in which GPS monitoring failed to stop violent crimes, Louisiana recently passed a bill that aims to bring oversight to the state's fractured and loosely-regulated system for electronically tracking pre-trial offenders.
+After a spate of high-profile incidents in which GPS monitoring failed to stop violent crimes, Louisiana recently passed a bill that aims to bring oversight to the state's fractured and loosely-regulated system for electronically tracking pretrial offenders.

 East Baton Rouge officials are lauding the changes, saying they address a lack of accountability for both offenders and those tasked with monitoring them.